Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-inference.md

 ## Single API

-This section shows how to load a model without the construction of pipelines.
+This section shows how to load a model without the construction of pipelines:

 1. Open a model file: